mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   individual things in the world.
 There are different ways in which words mean things.
 Abelard makes a distinction between what a word signifies and what it stands for.
-The word ‘boy’, wherever it occurs in a sentence, has the same signification: you human male.
+The word ‘boy’, wherever it occurs in a sentence, has the same signification: young human male.
 When the word stands in subject place in a sentence, as in ‘A boy is running up the road’, it also standards for a boy.
 But in ‘This old man was once a boy’, where it occurs as part of the predicate, it does not stand for anything.
 Roughly